Danny Rivera: Social activity

 Rivera made international news in the summer of 2001 when he spent thirty days in the US federal prison at Guaynabo, Puerto Rico, accused of civil disobedience in demonstrating for the withdrawal of the US Navy from the Puerto Rican island of Vieques.
 Later that year his prison diary and poems were published in the book Enamorado de la paz: Diario en la Cárcel Federal (In Love with Peace: A Diary at the Federal Prison).

 His commitment to a style of song that expresses both personal and social love led him naturally to Cuba, where he has been a frequent visitor.
 In 2004 he inaugurated the Cátedra Internacional de Artes Plásticas y Música (International School of Plastic and Musical Arts) in Havana.
 In collaboration with the Cuban Artists and Writers Union (UNEAC), he made a documentary about Puerto Rican cultural traces in eastern Cuba, published in the book "Ecos Boricuas en el Oriente de Cuba".
-In 2008 he became a naturalized citizen of the Dominican Republic in recognition of his work with the "Dajaos" – the people of the Dajabón area, on both sides of the Dominican / Haitian border.
+In 2008 he became a naturalized citizen of the Dominican Republic in recognition of his work with "Los Dajaos", a well known community located in the peaceful mountains of Jarabacoa, surrounded by rivers and pine trees in the Dominican Republic, a true paradise.

-In 2009, Rivera sang "Madrigal", "Tu pueblo es mi pueblo", and "Amar o morir" before 1.2 million listeners in Havana (almost all of them wearing all white) at the Paz Sin Fronteras concert organized by Juanes; the concert was seen throughout the hemisphere and in Europe by millions of television and online viewers, the biggest Latin music broadcast event ever.
+In 2009, Rivera sang "Madrigal", "Tu pueblo es mi pueblo", and "Amar o morir" before 1.2 million listeners in Havana (almost all of them wearing all white) at the Paz Sin Fronteras concert organized by Juanes; the concert was seen throughout the Western Hemisphere and in Europe by millions of television and online viewers, the biggest Latin music broadcast event ever.

 In March 5, 2020, Danny Rivera was the featured singer on Norberto Vélez's YouTube channel titled "Sesiones Desde La Loma Ep.
 6".